TejdeepKR/Air-Quality-Index-AQI--Dehi-Project/README.md

 The below model helps us in predicting the Air quality index for delhi region.

-1. we have scraped the previous year Air quality index data from the website https://en.tutiempo.net/climate
+1.We have scraped the previous year Air quality index data from the website https://en.tutiempo.net/climate .

 2.Once we scraped the data from 2013 to 2018 we have uploaded the CSV and cleaned the data.